Stats show that most outreach emails are ignored and that only 8.5% receive a response.

-Did you verify email address?
+Did you verify the email address?
 Are your subject lines misleading or outright boring?
-Do you send impersonalized emails?
+Do you send emails that are dry and lack personalization?
 Are you sending broken links?
-Did you forget to include a call to action or send follow-up emails?

 There are many things to consider with an email outreach campaign.
-If you do it right, email outreach is one of the best ways to build links –but make lots of email outreach mistakes and you’ll end up losing valuable links.
-Training your team to craft the perfect outreach email using engaging employee training software can be a productive step.
+If you do it right, email outreach is one of the best ways to build links –but make lots of email outreach mistakes and you’ll end up losing valuable links and potential clients.

-Let’s have a look at 7 common email outreach mistakes that you should avoid.
+Let’s have a look at 7 common email outreach mistakes to avoid.

 Not verifying email addresses

-Even if your email body isn’t promotional, put effort while crafting an email subject line so that it relates to the email body.
-Don’t mislead your subscribers lest they click on the unsubscribe link, ignore your email, or report spam.
+Even if your email body isn’t promotional, put some effort into crafting an email subject line that directly relates to the email body.
+Never give your subscribers a reason to click on the unsubscribe link, ignore your email, or report you as spam.

 Crafting boring email subject lines

-A lot of importance should be put on crafting the perfect email subject line that is catchy, effective, not misleading, and of the right length.
+A lot of importance should be put on crafting an email subject line that is catchy, effective, not misleading, and of the right length.
 Many subscribers open an email based on the subject line alone.

-Also, exclude the word newsletter as studies show that open rates plunge by nearly 19% when you use this word in the subject line.
+And here’s an unexpected one: exclude the word newsletter from your subject line, as studies show that open rates plunge by nearly 19% when you use this word.

 - Apply Now